 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

 Xbox Series S two-minute review

 The Xbox Series S is praised for its digital-only build, but surprisingly there is significantly less storage than the Xbox Series X. The console also targets a 1440p resolution rather than 4K, with the opportunity to upscale when connected to an Ultra HD display.
-But, the console is designed to run at lower resolutions, which is another essential element to consider should you want to experience gaming at it's very best.
+But the console is designed to run optimally at lower resolutions.
+So you should take your display setup into account when thinking of purchasing the Series S.

 Microsoft's more affordable Xbox also does away with the 4K HD Blu-Ray drive of the Xbox Series X, making this a digital-only affair.
 If you've amassed a large library of the best Xbox Series X games over the years, this alone could be a deal-breaker and means you're at the mercy of Microsoft's store pricing when it comes to buying new titles.

 We've updated our Xbox Series S review to reflect our impressions after using the console for nearly two years.
 Microsoft has rolled out a few welcome improvements to the Series S, and we now finally have exclusive titles that take full advantage of the hardware's power like Halo Infinite and Forza Horizon 5.

 These cutbacks might be too much for some users, then, but it makes the Xbox Series S a much cheaper and less hefty device as a result.
 Crucially, it's still capable of playing new-gen games, making this a great entry point into the Xbox ecosystem.